eleightondick/demo-securitydashboard/README.md

 * Information and/or code may not be reused for any other purposes (including commercial purposes) without the express permission of the site owner.

 [Click here](http://creativecommons.org/licenses/by-nc-nd/4.0/ "License information") for the full terms and conditions of this license.

-All source code contained in this project is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php "MIT license").
-This license allows you to modify and/or redistribute the code and use it for either personal or commercial purposes, provided that copyright notices are preserved.